francicetta0122/WHSTechNotes/journal.md

 Reflection: Advancements in computer science could really help with this problem.
 For example, better AI tools could be created to detect and flag fake content before it goes viral.
 Social media platforms could also use machine learning to identify suspicious patterns in posts and stop bots from spreading misinformation.
 If tech keeps improving, we might be able to create a system where people can trust what they see online more easily.
 # november 18, 2024
 Next week we are going to celebrates thanks giving day.

+# december 2, 2024

+The latest advancement in artificial intelligence is the emergence of quantum artificial intelligence, which combines quantum computing with artificial intelligence and is revolutionizing industries such as finance and healthcare.
+This technology promises to accelerate drug discovery through faster data processing and comprehensive problem solving, potentially enabling faster responses to public health crises.
+Additionally, quantum AI can improve optimization algorithms to allocate resources across departments more efficiently.
+Impacts on daily life could include improved health, while demand for quantum computing and artificial intelligence skills could create new career opportunities.
+As global competition in this area increases, we could see an increase in innovation and collaboration between governments and the private sector to address pressing issues such as climate change and access to healthcare.